curvednebula/curvednebula.com/src/cropvideo/README.md

 ---
 title: Free Online Video Cropper, Trimmer, and Resizer
 description: Crop, trim, and resize MP4, WebM, MKV, MOV, and AVI videos to a new duration, aspect ratio, or exact resolution.
-Export a private, browser-processed WebM video.
+Export privately as WebM, MKV, or MP4.
 pageClass: crop-tool-layout
 permalink: /cropvideo/
 canonicalUrl: https://curvednebula.com/cropvideo/